 Those who wish to visit the magical country of Peru may notice how its inhabitants have great respect for Nature and ecology.
-Their beliefs are strongly rooted in their religion, culture, and worldview.
-Especially in the Andean regions, where certain beliefs date back hundreds of years if not thousands.
-These traditions are still being practiced these days despite the arrival of the conquerors and continuous globalization.
-We are talking about the belief of the Pachamama, one of the first deities to appear in pre-Hispanic cultures.
-An offering to the Pachamanca is one of the oldest and most sacred rituals in Peru.
-And for this reason, together with the travel experts of Machu Travel Peru, we have prepared a small article about Pachamama.
-So that when you arrive in the country, you will not be surprised by the many rituals that take place in the surroundings.
+Their beliefs and culture are strongly rooted in the syncretism of the Catholic and Inca religions, besides the Andean worldview.
+All these influences result in their traditions (that continue to be practiced), where certain beliefs date back hundreds of years ago if not thousands, despite the arrival of the Spanish conquerors and their attempts to quickly and abruptly extirpate these and replace them with the Catholic.
+An offering to the Pachamama is one of the oldest, most sacred rituals and one of the most interesting things to do in Peru, without a doubt.
+And for this reason, together with the travel experts of Machu Travel Peru, we have prepared a small article about this female Andean deity.
+So, when you arrive in the country, you will not be surprised by the many rituals that take place in the surroundings of the attractions.

 The main beliefs of the Pachamama before and after the conquerors